TBjs

 - The Relying Party ID (

-: Additional data (e.g., session token) to associate.- Calls
+rpId) is determined fromwindow.location.hostname(or "localhost").
+TB.crypto.registerWebAuthnCredential(registrationData, singData):registrationData:{ challenge, userId, username }from server.singData: Additional data (e.g., session token) to associate.- Calls

-.
+navigator.credentials.create().
 Returns payload for server verification.

-TB.crypto.authorizeWebAuthnCredential(rawIdAsBase64, challenge, username)
+TB.crypto.authorizeWebAuthnCredential(rawIdAsBase64, challenge, username):rawIdAsBase64,challenge,usernamefrom server.- Calls

-.
+navigator.credentials.get().
 Returns assertion payload for server verification.

 - The Relying Party ID (